secureCodeBox/secureCodeBox/scanners/test-scan/README.md

 It's rather unlikely that you'll need this outside of testing usecases, as it doesn't really do anything ;)

 ## Deployment
-The test-scan `scanType` can be deployed via helm:
+The test-scan chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)